 Vinyl flooring is known for being fuss-free and low-maintenance.
 However, there are still a few things you’ll need to do to keep it looking great.
 This care guide is filled with expert help to ensure you get the best from your vinyl over time.

-Upon installation and before you begin moving your furniture into the room, make sure you remove all debris and sweep and hoover the flooring to get rid of any dust leftover from the installation.
+Upon installation and before you begin moving your furniture into the room, make sure you remove all debris, sweep and hoover the flooring to get rid of any dust leftover from the installation.

 Vinyl flooring is most likely to get damaged just after installation – when furniture is placed back into a room.
 Although it should be resistant to most marks and indentations caused by heavy furniture, you still need to proceed with caution: